Butterfly Pose (Baddha Konasana)

 Butterfly Pose Precautions

 Now we know that this magical pose can have certain contradictions, too.
-Let’s check out what precautions can be taken while doing the butterfly pose.
+Let’s check out the precautions to take when doing the butterfly pose.

 • Instead of forcefully placing your feet near your groin, keep your feet at a comfortable distance.